MikeAvocato01/Documentation-Project-FCC/README.md

 # Documentation-Project-FCC
 Documentation project created for the Responsive Web Design Certification of FreeCodeCamp!

-Here we can find concepts related to recursion in programing.
+Here we can find concepts related to recursion in programming.

 ## Technologies Used:
 + Html: Common use of Html for creating an accessible layout of the page.